KenLauLab/pCreode/README.md

 ### Installation for Mac or Linux

-There are two ways to install p-Creode with Mac/Linux operating systems. p-Creode has been implemented using Python2.7 and can be installed the following ways
+There are two ways to install p-Creode with Mac/Linux operating systems. p-Creode has been implemented using Python2.7 and can be installed the following ways"
+'''python
- 1.     git clone git://github.com/herrinca/pCreode
+git clone git://github.com/herrinca/pCreode
- 2.     cd pCreode
+cd pCreode
- 3.     sudo pip install .
+sudo pip install .
+'''

 ### Installation for Windows